tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : A breed of website compilers that package up a group of files (usually written in Markdown) and make them into a website.
 There are more than 350 different static site generators.
 See [Jekyll](http://idratherbewriting.com/learnapidoc/pubapis_jekyll.html) in this course for a deep-dive into the most popular static site generator, or [Staticgen](https://www.staticgen.com/) for a list of all static site generators.

 Swagger
-: An official specification for REST APIs.
-Provides objects used to describe your endpoints, parameters, responses, and security.
-Now called OpenAPI specification.
+: Refers to general API tooling to support OpenAPI specifications.
+See [swagger.io/](https://swagger.io/).

-Swagger contract
+Swagger Codegen
-: The specification document, usually created manually, that defines the blueprints that developers should code the API to.
-The contract aligns with a "spec-first" or "spec-driven development" philosophy.
-The contract essentially acts like the API requirements for developers.
-See [this blog post/podcast](http://idratherbewriting.com/2015/10/12/spec-driven-design-podcast-michael-stowe/) for details.
+: Generates client SDK code for a lot of different platforms (such as Java, JavaScript, Scala, Python, PHP, Ruby, Scala, and more).
+The client SDK code helps developers integrate your API on a specific platform and provides for more robust implementations that might include more scaling, threading, and other necessary code.
+In general, SDKs are toolkits for implementing the requests made with an API.
+Swagger Codegen generates the client SDKs in nearly every programming language.See [Swagger Codegen](https://swagger.io/swagger-codegen/).

 Swagger Editor
-: Swagger specification validator.
-An online editor that dynamically checks whether your Swagger specification document is valid.
+: An online editor that validates your OpenAPI document against the rules of the spec, showing validation errors as found.
+See [Swagger editor](http://editor.swagger.io/#/).

-Swagger specification document
+OpenAPI specification document
 : The file (either in YAML or JSON syntax) that describes your REST API.
 Follows the OpenAPI specification format.

 Swagger UI
 : A display framework.
-The most common way to parse a Swagger specification document and produce the interactive documentation as shown in the Petstore demo.
+The most common way to parse a OpenAPI specification document and produce the interactive documentation as shown in the [Petstore demo site](http://petstore.swagger.io/).
+See [Swagger-UI](https://github.com/swagger-api/swagger-ui)

 SwaggerHub
-: A site developed by Smartbear to help teams collaborate around the Swagger spec.
+: A site developed by Smartbear to help teams collaborate around the OpenAPI spec.
 In addition to generating interactive documentation from SwaggerHub, you can generate many client and server SDKs and other services.
 See [Manage Swagger Projects with SwaggerHub](http://idratherbewriting.com/learnapidoc/pubapis_swaggerhub_smartbear.html).

 VCS
 : Stands for version control system.
 Git and Mercurial are examples.